-A contravention of the continuous disclosure obligations imposed by the Corporations Act can result in civil and criminal proceedings against both the Company and any person involved in the contravention.
+- (a) A contravention of the continuous disclosure obligations imposed by the Corporations Act can result in civil and criminal proceedings against both the Company and any person involved in the contravention. - (b) Any known or suspected instances of non-compliance will be reported to the Disclosure Committee for full investigation and appropriate disciplinary action.
+Staff should be aware that the ASX or ASIC may take action upon a suspected contravention of the Applicable Rules (as applicable).